deitry/testcomplete-ts-api/README.md

 }
 ```

-In case you created project-dependent modules inside project's `./Script/lib/` folder, you should add create additional `./Script/lib/tsconfig.json` in order to properly link common and project-dependent API:
+In case you created project-dependent modules inside project's `./Script/lib/` folder, you should create additional `./Script/lib/tsconfig.json` in order to properly link common and project-dependent API:

 ```json
 {